VictoriaLynn/plotting-examples/README.md

 ## Matlab Plotting Examples
 #### Some examples for plotting different types of data

+See `example_images/` for the outputs from these files (PNG).
+Note that publication-quality figures will usually require a vector graphics format (SVG/EPS/PDF) along with some manual editing to improve font clarity, etc. The examples shown here are in unedited raster format and are only meant to be illustrative.

 ##### Column data

 From `example_data/column_data.txt`.
 Used with: